meyfa/selena/README.md

 ### Comments

-Comments can be used to include notes in the Lifeline script that should not appear in the diagram.
+Comments can be used to include notes in the Selena script that should not appear in the diagram.
 They can be positioned anywhere (except inside of strings) and begin with the hash symbol `#`.